charliecalvert/CloudNotes/Assignments/React/ReactProps.md

 ## Logger Console {#control-console}

-Here are Three steps to a poor man&#39;s logger:
+This section is optional and perhaps you should just skip it, as I would like to replace it at some point.
+Here are three steps to a poor man&#39;s logger:

 - Declare a boolean in your constructor on your object called **quiet**.
 - Create a method on your object called **debug**